fathym-deno/eac-runtime/docs/getting-started/Configure.md

 ### The Plugin

 The EaC Runtime provides a myriad of ways to customize it, a key aspect of that are plugins.
 Plugins allow you to configure the EaC, default modifiers, available services (through the IoC pattern), and additional plugins.
-To start creating a new plugin by creating a `MyDemoPlugin.ts` file in a new `src/plugins` directory:
+Start a new plugin by creating a `MyDemoPlugin.ts` file in a new `src/plugins` directory:

 ```typescript ./src/plugins/MyDemoPlugin.ts
 import {